Demasoni Cichlid Care Guide: The Tiny Mbuna With a Giant Attitude

 Tank Size

 Despite their small size, Demasoni Cichlids need a surprisingly spacious tank.
 The absolute minimum is 55 gallons (208 liters) for a small group, but I’d strongly recommend 75 gallons (284 liters) or larger if you want a proper colony of 12 or more.
-A 4-foot tank is the minimum length you should consider — these fish need horizontal swimming space to establish territories without constant conflict.
+A 4-foot tank is the minimum length you need.
+These fish need horizontal swimming space to establish territories without constant conflict.

 If you’re building a mixed mbuna community, plan on 100 gallons (379 liters) or more.
 The extra space goes a long way toward keeping aggression manageable when you’re mixing Demasoni with other species.